The Text-Only Web

 Text browsers offer a fast, no-frills experience on any device, including your TI-83+ graphing calculator.
 They also come in handy over SSH or on legacy hardware that does not support graphical output.

-Below are a list of sites that work great on text-based browsers.
-This is a perfect starting point for those wishing to give text-based browsing a try.
+Below is a list of sites that work great on text-based browsers.
+It is a perfect starting point for those wishing to give text-based browsing a try.

 Local weather reports right from your terminal.
 Link